 We expect our NGLs production to continue to increase.
 In our Marcellus Shale operations, propane is a large product component of our NGLs production and we believe NGLs prices are somewhat seasonal.
 Therefore, the relationship of NGLs prices to NYMEX WTI (or West Texas Intermediate) will vary due to product components, seasonality and geographic supply and demand.
 We sell NGLs in several regional and global markets.
+If we are not able to sell or store propane, we may be required to curtail production or shift our drilling activities to dry gas areas.

 Currently, there is little demand, or facilities to supply the existing demand elsewhere, for ethane in the Appalachian region.
 We have previously announced five ethane agreements wherein we have contracted to either sell or transport ethane from our Marcellus Shale area, two of which began operations in late 2013.
 The Mariner East agreement is expected to begin ethane operations in the second half of 2015.
 We cannot assure you that this facility will become available.
 The remaining two contract start dates are still in the planning or construction stage.
-If we are not able to sell ethane under at least one of these agreements, we may be required to curtail production or, as we have in the past, purchase natural gas to blend with our rich residue gas.
+If we are not able to sell ethane under at least one of these five agreements, we may be required to curtail production or, as we have in the past, purchase natural gas to blend with our rich residue gas.